 Free Printable Chore Charts for Kids

 Location of Chore Charts

-When the kids were younger, we posted their chore charts on the fridge where everyone could see it.
-It also served as a visual reminder for chores to be completed.
-Thanks to fibromyalgia, I struggle with remembering even with the daily tasks, so the kitchen was the best place to keep them.
+When the kids were younger, we posted their chore charts on the fridge where everyone could see them.
+This served as a visual reminder to complete chores.
+Thanks to fibromyalgia, I struggle with remembering even the daily tasks, so the kitchen was the best place to keep them right under our family calendar.

-We had a list of daily chores on their charts, but we also had ‘bonus’ chores.
-These were additional chores that were optional.
-I would think of the chores I needed help with and wrote down different ones on each child’s chart according to their age.
+We had a list of daily chores and ‘bonus’ chores on their charts.
+These were additional, optional chores.
+I would think of the chores I needed help with and write down different ones on each child’s chart according to their age.
 If they didn’t do it, it was no big deal.
-If they did complete it, then at the end of the week they got a reward.
-Just a little extra incentive for helping out around the house.
+If they did complete it, then at the end of the week, they got a reward—just a little extra incentive for helping out around the house.

+Free Printable Chore Charts for Kids